isomerpages/ura-mbsc2020/pages/contact-us.md

   - title:
     content:
     - other: For more enquiries, contact us at +65 9374 9534 or drop us an email at URA_mbsc@ura.gov.sg
+    - other: or drop us an email at URA_mbsc@ura.gov.sg
 ---